Fofight/Blender3DWorld/README.md

 [blender-vr](https://github.com/dfelinto/blender-vr)

+[Blender-Destructability-Editor](https://github.com/scorpion81/Blender-Destructability-Editor):Define how dynamic destruction of blender objects is handled by the game engine

 [bge-networking](https://github.com/Moguri/bge-networking):A repo to test out a Python module for BGE networking.

 [conceptparticles](https://github.com/Kupoman/conceptparticles):A demonstration of how particles can be done in the Blender Game Engine using PyOpenGL